okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/java/integrationsteps.md

 After the initial register request, `IDXAuthenticationWrapper.register()` returns an [`AuthenticationResponse`](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/response/AuthenticationResponse.java) object containing the following properties:

-1. `AuthenticationStatus` = `AWAITING_AUTHENTICATOR_ENROLLMENT_SELECTION` <br>
-   This status indicates that there are required authenticators that need to be verified.
+* `AuthenticationStatus=AWAITING_AUTHENTICATOR_ENROLLMENT_SELECTION` &mdash; This status indicates that there are required authenticators that need to be verified.

-2. `Authenticators` = List of [authenticators](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/client/Authenticator.java) (in this case, there is only the password authenticator).
+* `Authenticators` &mdash; List of [authenticators](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/client/Authenticator.java) (in this case, there is only the password authenticator).

 After receiving the `AWAITING_AUTHENTICATOR_ENROLLMENT_SELECTION` status and the list of authenticators, you need to provide the user with a form to select the authenticator to enroll.
 In the following example, there is only one password authenticator to enroll: